Operation Sandblast: Triton Plaque

 In the eight days before Tritons departure on her around-the-world submerged voyage, Captain Beach approached Lt.
 Tom B. Thamm, Tritons Auxiliary Division Officer, to design a commemorative plaque for their upcoming voyage, as well as the first circumnavigation led by Portuguese explorer Ferdinand Magellan.
 The plaque's eventual design consisted of a brass disk about 23 in in diameter, bearing a sailing ship reminiscent of Magellan's carrack, Trinidad, above the submarine dolphin insignia with the years 1519 and 1960 between them, all within a laurel wreath.
 Outside the wreath is the motto AVE NOBILIS DUX, ITERUM FACTUM EST ("Hail Noble Captain, It Is Done Again").

 Commodore Tom Henry, commanding Submarine Squadron 10, supervised the completion of the plaque.
 The carving of the wooden form was done by retired Chief Electrician's Mate Ernest L. Benson at New London.
 The actual molding of the plaque was done by the Mystic Foundry.

-During the homeward leg of her around-the-world voyage, Triton rendezvoused with the destroyer on May 2, 1960, off Cadiz, Spain, the departure point for Magellan's earlier voyage.
+During the homeward leg of her around-the-world voyage, Triton rendezvoused with the destroyer on May 2, 1960, off Cádiz, Spain, the departure point for Magellan's earlier voyage.
 Triton broached, and Weeks transferred the finished plaque to Triton for transport back to the United States.
 The plaque was subsequently presented to the Spanish government by John Davis Lodge, the United States Ambassador to Spain.
 This plaque is located at the City Hall in Sanlúcar de Barrameda, Spain, and it is mounted on the wall of the city hall with a marble slab memorializing the circumnavigation.

 Duplicates of the Triton Plaque were presented to the Mystic Seaport Museum in Mystic, Connecticut; the Naval Historical Association in Washington, D.C.; and the U.S. Navy Submarine School and the U.S. Navy Submarine Force Library and Museum, in Groton, Connecticut.